-His son, Jose Ramirez the second, is born with his father's love of the instrument and spends his youth touring South America with his guitar.
+His son, Jose Ramirez II, is born with his father's love of the instrument.
+He spends his youth touring South America with his guitar.

 Returning to Spain, he too learns to build and passes his knowledge, experience, innovations and love of the art to Marcello Barbero.

 Soon after WWII , Barbero accepts Edgar Moench from Germany as an apprentice.

 Moench eventually moves to Canada and settles in Toronto.
 It's there he meets and trains a young French Canadian man, Jean Larrivée, who becomes a seminal figure in the Canadian guitar building industry.

 In the late 1970's, wishing to have a shop near the large Sitka spruce forests of BC, Jean moves to Victoria, where a couple years later, he meets David Iannone, who becomes his last traditional apprentice.

 In 1985, David begins to design and build his own guitars and by his own hands Morgan Guitars is born.

 He names his company after his first child, after the sleek beauty of the Morgan thoroughbred horse, true to the locale of the workshop.
 In Welsh, Morgan means "work by the sea."